afoliveira111/ListaListViewObject/README.md

 # Explorando ListViewObject CRUD (Room)

-Desenvolvimento Android utilizando Kotlin e Room, e gostaria de compartilhar um pouco dessa jornada com vocês!
+Desenvolvimento Android utilizando Kotlin e Room.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->